 (c) an amendment of the schedule of unit entitlements affects a lot or tier parcel if it modifies the unit entitlement of the lot or tier parcel.

+[Section 3 amended: No. 9 of 2022 s.
+346.]

 4. Notes and examples not part of Act

 A note or example set out at the foot of a provision of this Act is provided to assist understanding and does not form part of this Act.